 Set in the Poble-sec neighbourhood near Montjuïc, the Brummell grants you easy access to both the city centre and the seaside mountain's museums and gardens.
-You might find yourself mingling with locals for a relaxing snack or drink at the hotel's inviting garden patio.
-If you're looking for a wow factor, splurge for the Penthouse among the 20 designer rooms, and take a plunge in the private outdoor bathtub with warm water and foam!
+The hotel's fabulous garden patio has proved to be popular among the locals, so enjoy a drink or a snack and see what nifty knowledge you can pick up.
+If you're looking for the wow factor, splurge for the Penthouse among the 20 designer rooms, and take a plunge in the private outdoor bathtub with warm water and foam!
 All guests enjoy full access to the sauna and swimming pool, and you get free yoga classes (there's even a courtesy mat in your room).

-The name of this one tells you a lot about it.
-It's in a small (by palace standards) former palace that dates to the 19th century, it's very close to the famous Boqueria Market on La Rambla, and it boasts a lovely private courtyard and garden – with trees that are a century old.
+The clue is in the name at this picturesque palace.
+As you may have guessed, it's in a small (by palace standards) former palace that dates to the 19th century, it's very close to the famous Boqueria Market on La Rambla, and it boasts a lovely private courtyard and garden – with trees that are a century old.
 With a dozen different room types, everyone's invited to feel welcome, whether you're travelling on your own or in a group of six, whether you need no more than a small double or if you're after an apartment duplex.
 Ask about bicycle rental, romance packs or other special offers to suit you.

-Right on the beautiful, historical, and incredibly central Plaça Reial that's just off La Rambla, you'll find this five-star hotel that looks big enough to house more than the intimate 18 rooms it's got.
-That translates into spacious rooms and common areas for you.
-If attention to detail and free extras are what you're into, the DO's got them: breakfast, a welcome drink, an hour’s free access to the spa, free non-alcoholic mini bar, free snacks and fruit every day, and pillow and aroma menus are some of the items on the list.
-If you can swing it, treat yourself to the rooftop room, El Terrat, with its own private terrace and pool.
+Right on the beautiful, historic, and incredibly central Plaça Reial that's just off La Rambla, you'll find this five-star hotel that looks big enough to house more than the intimate 18 rooms it's got.
+That means lovely spacious rooms and common areas for you to relax in.
+If attention to detail and free extras are what you're into, you've found the right place: breakfast, a welcome drink, an hour’s free access to the spa, free non-alcoholic minibar, free snacks and fruit every day, and pillow and aroma menus are some of the items on the list.
+If you're looking to make your stay extra special, treat yourself to the rooftop room, El Terrat, with its own private terrace and pool.
 Lush!

 The Ohla stands on enviable real estate between the historic Barri Gòtic and the lively Born neighbourhoods.
 You're practically opposite the famous Palau de la Música Catalana concert hall, and just down the road from the Barcelona Cathedral and La Rambla.
 When you're ready to rest, head up to the stunning rooftop terrace for drinks at the bar or a dip in the pool, weather permitting, as you take in incredible views of the Old City and beyond.
 For an extra special stay, definitely look into the Experiences packages: the staff will help you set up a romantic proposal, plan a memorable birthday celebration, provide you with a bath butler (we like the sound of this!), or even make sure you've got everything you can dream of for a perfect night's sleep

-From the designer furniture to the promotion of slow food and the plant-lined rooftop terrace hosting DJs and aperitif sessions, the Pulitzer is hip with a capital H. The bedrooms are light and have a cosy European loft vibe, with fittings made from natural materials and elements in bright colours to keep things interesting.
-As it's cunningly located on a small street that gives onto Plaça Catalunya, you can enjoy the buzz of being in the city centre but slip away from the serious crowds to get to the hotel.
+From the designer furniture to the promotion of slow food and the plant-lined rooftop terrace hosting DJs and aperitif sessions, the Pulitzer is hip with a capital H. The bedrooms are light and have a cool European loft vibe, with fittings made from natural materials and elements in bright colours to keep things interesting.
+The Pulitzer is tucked into a little street that leads onto Plaça Catalunya, so you can enjoy the glitz and glam of being in the city centre but when the torrent of tourists proves too much, it's a breeze slip back to the hotel.
 If you enjoy staying in places that focus on comfort, design and living well, the Pulitzer fits the bill.

 Anna, Emma, Pau, Carla and Gerard are your Room Mates in Barcelona.
 They all live fairly near each other, and have a lot in common.
 Today we're introducing you to Anna.
 A bit farther out of the central hub, Anna's in the fashionable Eixample district, just off Passeig de Gràcia, where you can satisfy all your shopping needs, visit architectural monuments and stroll all the way to Plaça Catalunya, La Rambla and beyond.
 Anna's rooms are not shy, with bolder versions of colours found in nature: lilac, avocado, lemon and sunset.
 The plunge pool on the terrace's wooden deck is small but chic, and surrounded by zebra-striped sofas for lounging about.
 Bonus: breakfast is served until noon!